apache/spark/docs/sql-programming-guide.md

 is recommended for the 1.3 release of Spark.
 Future releases will focus on bringing `SQLContext` up to feature parity with a `HiveContext`.

-The specific variant of SQL that is used to parse queries can also be selected using the `spark.sql.dialect` option.
-This parameter can be changed using either the `setConf` method on a `SQLContext` or by using a `SET key=value` command in SQL.
-For a `SQLContext`, the only dialect available is "sql" which uses a simple SQL parser provided by Spark SQL.
-In a `HiveContext`, the default is "hiveql", though "sql" is also available.
-Since the HiveQL parser is much more complete, this is recommended for most use cases.

 ## Creating DataFrames